-Under a government ban to be rolled out in 2021, owners of wood burners, stoves and open fires in England will no longer be able to burn the most polluting fuels.
+Under a government ban which will come into force on May 1st 2021, owners of wood burners, stoves and open fires in England will no longer be able to burn the most polluting fuels.

 This is a change first announced in the government’s 2019 Clean Air Strategy and aims to reduce emissions of air pollutants.
 It does not ban the use of wood burning stoves, just the two most polluting fuels which are sometimes burned in them.

 House Coal: Coal is a fossil fuel and burning it emits large amounts of carbon dioxide into the atmosphere as well as particulates that increase air pollution and health dangers.
 Although its use is declining, the new ban speeds things up.
 Sales of bagged traditional house coal were phased out in February 2021, and the sale of loose house coal direct to customers will end by 2023.